 Treating Milk-Alkali Syndrome

-- limiting or eliminating your use of antacids that contain calcium
+- limit or eliminate your use of antacids that

 Recommended Dietary Allowances of Calcium

 provides the following recommendations for daily calcium intake: